 Members of the Jury of the UNESCO World Press Freedom Prize 2014

 She is a French journalist, who worked as a senior reporter until 2006 for the French newspaper Libération, then for the weekly review Le Nouvel Observateur.
+She currently works for Le Monde.
 She was taken hostage on January 5, 2005, in Iraq along with her translator Hussein Hanoun Al-Saadi.
 In 2009, she has been elected head of the International Observatory on Prisons (OIP).

 Founder and Executive Director of the Arabic Network for Human Rights Information (Egypt)

 He is founder and executive director of the Arabic Network for Human Rights Information, the Arab world's leading organization providing original research, legal aid, and technical, networking, and strategic support for the defense of freedom of opinion, expression, and belief.
 A graduate of `Ain Shams University College of Law, Eid has been lead defense lawyer in many of Egypt's most important human rights cases, and writes and speaks regularly on international human rights and freedom of expression developments.
 He is also an experienced trainer on human rights research, monitoring, and legal aid, and issues relating to the use of the internet in defense of human rights.

 She is a Mexican journalist and deputy director of the Spanish Foreign Affairs Magazine since 2000.
 She also teaches at the Instituto Tecnológico Autónomo de México (ITAM).
 In her fifteen years as a journalist, she covered topics from kidnappings, drug-trafficking and corruptions.
 Fuentes-Berain served as the first woman editor of business affairs for the journal El Financiero, led the investigative team at Reforma, and the op-ed pages at El Universal, three important daily newspapers in Mexico.